 Note: You should be aware that the rules regarding liquids for everything else have not changed.
 To find out what these rules are read How much liquid can you take on a plane?

 What other liquids are not permitted on a plane?

 Although these items are not always contained in aerosols (but can be) they are not allowed either:

-- Fly spray/insecticides (Allowed in checked bags as long as they are not labeled as hazardous material (HAZMAT))
+- Fly spray/insecticides (Allowed in checked baggage as long as they are not labeled as hazardous material (HAZMAT))

-- Personal protection sprays (You are only allowed one container of self defense spray in your hold luggage and it cannot be larger than 4 oz/118ml.
+- Personal protection sprays (You are only allowed one container of self-defense spray in your hold luggage and it cannot be larger than 4 oz/118ml.
 It must be fitted with a safety catch to ensure it does not go off by accident.
-They are not allowed if the they contain greater than 2 percent of tear gas in them)
+They are not allowed if they contain greater than 2 percent of tear gas in them)

 - Spray paint